BastienFoucher/Grenat.Functional.DDD/README.md

 # Grenat.Functional.DDD
-A set of C# functional containers for DDD-style programs :
+A set of C# functional containers I use to write DDD-style programs:

 ````C#
 Option<T>